 Still today, they are the only pants I wear for skiing, which means I am hopelessly out of style on the slopes.
 No matter; I will wear my Patagonia pants as long as they function - which will be a very long time.

 Every apparel item sold by Patagonia is designed for a specific purpose, and made to last.
 They are so committed to quality and durability that they will repair, replace, or refund any item they sell - what they call the Patagonia Ironclad Guarantee.

-The Lucky and Me focus on quality and durability principles results in garments that are fit for purpose, providing comfortable undergarments and athleisure wear for children.
-And it results in clothing that can be reused – either as hand-me-downs for younger siblings or through donations to Good Will and other organizations.
-This means your children’s Lucky and Me garments will last much longer than they fit your growing child!
-But you don’t have to take our word for it, just listen to what a loyal customer has to say about Lucky and Me underwear:
+The Lucky & Me focus on quality and durability principles results in garments that are fit for purpose, providing comfortable undergarments and athleisure wear for children.
+And it results in clothing that can be reused - either as hand-me-downs for younger siblings or through donations to Good Will and other organizations.
+This means your children's Lucky & Me garments will last much longer than they fit your growing child!
+But you don't have to take our word for it, just listen to what a loyal customer has to say about Lucky and Me underwear:

 "I can't even begin to tell how much I love these underwear for my son.
 I ordered two packs August 2016 and it is now August 2018 and they have been through several washes and are still in perfect condition.
 They are soft, comfortable, amazing."

 Customer testimonials like this are the best testament to Lucky and Me's dedication to quality and durability.

 By Liz Smith.
 Liz has worked across the globe for many of the world's best known apparel brands, including Justice, Chico's, Victoria's Secret, and Hanes.
 She has worked closely with dozens of factories in more than 20 countries to ensure that production is of the highest standard.
 Liz has managed all aspects of garment production, from design through fabric development to sewing and merchandising - so she knows what it takes to make high-quality apparel.
 Liz is thrilled to share her knowledge about clothes to help discerning customers choose the finest products.